 For general guidance on how to enter and the terms of entry, read the General entry conditions page.

 - Work completed during the three year period to July 2023 will be eligible for the 2023 Awards unless otherwise stated in the specific category details.

 - Entrants submitting work to the student categories of the Landscape Institute Awards must have successfully completed a course accredited by the Landscape Institute within the past three years, or currently be enrolled on an undergraduate or post-graduate Landscape Institute accredited course

 - Work by the same student many be entered in more than one student category, but work which has already received a Landscape Institute Student Award may not be re-entered.

 - The entry must be the sole work of the entrant as signed.
-If not, then other contributors must be acknowledged.
+The submission cannot be the work of 2 or more people.